 - Presentations and trainings aimed at the development of professional workforce skills; and

 - Indoor bike parking provided.

-This unpaid internship offers a flexible schedule with a 15-25 hours/week minimum commitment.
+This paid internship offers a flexible schedule with a 10-15 hours/week minimum commitment.
 This is chiefly a Monday through Friday internship, with occasional, infrequent evenings and weekends.
 Interns are expected to make at least a three-month commitment, which may be extended.
 While the position is not paid, we are happy to work with any academic requirements the intern may have to help them earn course credit for their efforts.